 The input lines must be topologically correct and must neither self-intersect nor intersect each other.
 They must close at their endpoints.
 If these conditions are met, any area features implied by the input lines are created.
-(In addition to the Snapping Pre-Processing Parameters, you can also use the Snapper, Intersector, and MRF2DCleaner to clean data that does not meet these conditions before it enters this transformer.)
+(In addition to the Snapping Pre-Processing Parameters, you can also use the Snapper and Intersector to clean data that does not meet these conditions before it enters this transformer.)
 This transformer can also create polygons and donuts (holes/islands).
 Any lines that cannot be formed into polygons are joined together to create maximum length linestrings.

 Contains the output polygons.

 Contains any lines that did not close.
 If Create Donuts is checked, it also contains degenerate polygons.

 The default behavior is to use the entire set of input features as the group.
 This option allows you to select attributes that define which groups to form – each set of features that have the same value for all of these attributes will be processed as an independent group.

 No attributes other than the Group By ones will be carried across from the Input features to the output features.

 When All Features Received: This is the default behavior.
 Processing will only occur in this transformer once all input is present.